twilio-labs/function-templates/docs/CONTRIBUTING.md

 npx jest --watch
 ```

+#### Fix any repository verification test failures

+The majority of the test failures you will see from an `npm test` run will be in the unit tests you have written for your app.
+Occasionally, you may see a failure that originates in `all-templates.test.js`, which contains a suite of verifications that run against the entire `function-templates` codebase and help ensure that your code will successfully deploy once merged into the repository.
+Common failure cases for this test suite are:

+- An app has a missing or poorly-formed entry in `templates.json`.
+Usually this is the result of modifying the `templates.json` file by hand.
+Compare the failing app's entry in `templates.json` against an entry for an app that passes and ensure all fields are present, and that all field names and the app's ID are correctly spelled.
+A syntax error parsing `templates.json` can also cause a failure here; use a verification tool to track down any syntax issues that may exist in the file.

+- Your app's `package.json` file has dependencies that are not in the `function-templates` repository root `package.json`.
+Usually this is the result of adding dependencies by hand instead of using the `npm run add-dependency` script recommended in this document.
+To fix this, either use `npm run add-dependency` or edit the repository root `package.json` to contain the correct dependency for your app.

+- Your app does not have one unit test file per Function.
+We encourage thorough testing for all of our apps, and generally prefer each JavaScript file in the `functions` directory to have a matching test file in the `tests` directory.
+This may not be ideal for the structure of every app; if your app is thoroughly tested but fails this verification, it may make sense to add its ID to the `incompleteTests` variable in `test/all-templates.test.js` so that it skips this verification.
+This test also only applies to files in the top level of the `functions` directory, so placing any JavaScript files that fail verification in a subdirectory of `functions` will also skip this test for those files.

 ### Deploy and test to a hosted Twilio serverless environment

 1. Create a profile/api key, if you don't already have one